-Act of 13 June 1997 No. 45 on Public Limited Liability Companies

-Act of 13 June1997 No. 44 on Private Limited Liability Companies

-Act of 15 June 2001 No. 59 on Foundations

-Act of 29 June 2007 No. 81 on Cooperative Societies

-The general manager in a limited liability company or a cooperative, at least half of the members of the board of directors and of the corporate assembly in a limited liability company and at least half of the members of the board of directors in a cooperative or a foundation must be residents of Norway.
+Sector: All sectors Sub-sector: - Legal source or Act of 13 June 1997 No. 45 on Public Limited Liability authority of the Companies measure: Act of 13 June1997 No. 44 on Private Limited Liability Companies Act of 15 June 2001 No. 59 on Foundations Act of 29 June 2007 No. 81 on Cooperative Societies Succinct description of The general manager in a limited liability company or a the measure: cooperative, at least half of the members of the board of directors and of the corporate assembly in a limited liability company and at least half of the members of the board of directors in a cooperative or a foundation must be residents of Norway.
 The residency criteria do not apply to nationals of an European Economic Area (EEA) Member State who are permanent residents of one of these States.
-(1)

-The Ministry of Trade, Industry and Fisheries may grant exemptions from this provision.

-The resident criteria are based on reasons of jurisdiction, in order to ensure that the persons responsible for the company's affairs are accessible.
+1 The Ministry of Trade, Industry and Fisheries may grant exemptions from this provision.
+Purpose or motivation of The resident criteria are based on reasons of jurisdiction, the measure: in order to ensure that the persons responsible for the company's affairs are accessible.

-(1) The exclusion of the residency criteria for permanent residents of an EEA Member State is not a reservation on national treatment, but the sentence is included to give an exhaustive description of the measure.
+The exclusion of the residency criteria for permanent residents of an EEA Member State is not a reservation on national treatment, but the sentence is included to give an exhaustive description of the measure.